Methods of payment Abuse

 rmdir directory_name

---ignore-fail-on-non-empty: Allows you to ignore the error message if the directory is not empty.
+--ignore-fail-on-non-empty: allows you to ignore an error message if the directory is not empty.

-Note: Be careful when using the rmdir command, because it does not restore files or directories after deletion
+Note: Be careful when using the rmdir command because it does not perform file or directory recovery after deletion

 How to install

-1. Make sure that you have superuser (root) or administrator rights.
+1. Make sure you have superuser (root) or administrator privileges.

 2. Open a terminal or console and run the following command depending on your distribution.

-6. After executing the installation command, the rmdir command should be available and ready to use.
+6. After running the install command, the rmdir command should be available and ready to use.

 Note that the rmdir command may also be available in other packages, so you can use your distribution's package manager to find and install a package containing this command.